-Antitrust Decision Adverse to St. Luke’s is Part of Nationwide TrendAdded by Hawley Troxell in News on January 31, 2014
+Antitrust Decision Adverse to St. Luke’s is Part of Nationwide TrendAdded by Hawley Troxell in Health Law, News on January 31, 2014

 On January 24, 2014, Judge Winmill of the United States District Court held that St. Luke’s Health System’s purchase of the Saltzer Medical Group violated federal and state antitrust laws.
 This decision is significant because it (i) applies antitrust law to hospital acquisitions of physician practices, and (ii) implicitly holds that the public policy goal of improving patient care must be balanced with the public policy goal of preserving competition.

 Hospitals have been consolidating for years.
 In Judge Winmill’s words, there is a “rough consensus” that medical care needs to move “toward a more integrated system where primary care physicians supervise the work of a team of specialists, all committed to a common goal of improving a patient’s health.”
 The Affordable Care Act, in fact, incentivizes formation of integrated “accountable care organizations” that use an outcome-based compensation model instead of the traditional fee-for-service model.
 Judge Winmill noted that some time ago St. Luke’s had the “foresight and vision” to begin purchasing independent physician groups to assemble an integrated medical system.

 Integration, however, can raise prices.
 Medicare, Medicaid, and some private insurers pay more to a hospital than to an independent physician for the same procedure.
 As the Wall Street Journal reported on August 27, 2012: